 THE HISTORY OF INNOVATIVECOMMUNITIES.ORG FOUNDATION (ICO)

-Innovativecommunities.org Foundation was founded by John Mitchell and Bill Robson in 2005 – but the organizational concepts began in 1989.
-John Mitchell, a Human Resources and Organizational Design professional developed a conceptual model of an organization focused on developing capacity to bring about social and community change through online and transparent mediums.
+InnovativeCommunities.org Foundation was founded by John Mitchell and Bill Robson in 2005 but the organizational concepts began in 1989.
+John Mitchell, a Human Resources and Organizational Design professional, developed a conceptual model of an organization focused on developing capacity to bring about social change through online and transparent platforms.
 The first organization was called Human Horizons.

 In 2004, John Mitchell accepted an invitation to join the Board of Directors of both Community Economic Development Corporation of Victoria (CEDCO) and the Canadian Housing Research Foundation (CHRF).
 It was at this point that he met fellow board member Bill Robson, a real estate professional from Victoria.

 CHRF, which was founded in 1998, owned two buildings in Victoria and had a mandate to advance social housing in Canada.
 The two buildings, Cedar Grove and Banfield House, could house a total of 46 people.
 CHRF pre-leased them to the Island Health (IH), who operated programs for those with mental health issues and who were either at risk of homelessness or who were already homeless.
 In fact, Cedar Grove was probably the first low-barrier “wet house” in BC and one of the first in North America.
 This designation means people could live there and benefit from support provided without giving up the use of addictive substances.

 ICO achieved a positive cash flow within a year and began to actively recruit additional volunteers worldwide.
 These volunteers brought passion, ideas, creativity, and knowledge.
-This has resulted in tremendous growth in our capabilities and increased our international reach, which has benefited many more communities around the world whose lives are positively affected.
-Initiatives focused to the alleviation of poverty and promotion of education were supported first in Guatemala and then around the world.
+This has resulted in tremendous growth in our capabilities and increased our international reach, which has benefited many more communities around the world.
+Initiatives focused on the alleviation of poverty and advancement of education began Guatemala and spread to 16 countries.

 ICO members unanimously passed a new Constitution in December 2008, and a new name, InnovativeCommunities.Org Foundation, a few weeks later.